Pikisaari Bollards for darkness‑sensitive lighting

 Dimensions: W300 x D196 x H824 mm

 Do you need a context‑sensitive lighting solution that respects the values of darkness?
-We’re happy to discuss how the Pikisaari bollards can be adapted for your site or project.
+We’re happy to discuss how the Pikisaari bollards can be adapted, or how lighting that takes natural and cultural values into account can be tailored to your site or project.